Our Planet’s Fight for Life

 “Edward O. Wilson possesses a rare, almost unique, combination of immense scientific knowledge and deep humane intelligence.
 Looking around him at the beloved natural world he has done so much to understand and taking the measure of the massive damage to it caused by human stupidity and greed, he has every reason to succumb to despair.
 But Half-Earth is not a bitter jeremiad.
 It is a brave expression of hope, a visionary blueprint for saving the planet.”— Stephen Greenblatt, author of The Swerve

-One of Wilson’s recent projects, The Encyclopedia of Life website, catalogs all key information about life on Earth—including data about every living species—and makes it accessible to everyone.
-Launched with money from his 2007 TED Prize, the EOL recently received an additional ten million dollars from The MacArthur Foundation.
-Wilson is also the recipient of the U.S. National Medal of Science, the Crafoord Prize (a sister to the Nobel), and the Audubon Medal.
+One of Wilson’s recent projects, The Encyclopedia of Life website, catalogs all key information about life on our planet—including data about every living species—and makes it accessible to everyone, anywhere.
+Launched with compensation from his 2007 TED Prize, the Encyclopedia of Life recently received an additional ten million dollars from The MacArthur Foundation.
+Wilson is also the recipient of the U.S. National Medal of Science, the Crafoord Prize (a sister to the Nobel Prize), and the Audubon Medal.
 He is the University Research Professor Emeritus at Harvard University, and continues to research at the Museum of Comparative Zoology.
 Recently, Wilson teamed with Harrison Ford to create a new PEN Literary award titled the PEN/E.O.
 Wilson Award for Literary Science Writing.

 In order to stave off the mass extinction of species, including our own, we must race to preserve the biodiversity of our planet, says Edward O. Wilson.
 He argues that the situation facing us is too large to be solved piecemeal and proposes a solution commensurate with the problem’s magnitude: dedicate half the surface of the Earth to nature.